-Section 2.1 What are the drug payment stages for members in this plan?
+Section 2.1 What are the drug payment stages for Humana Medicare Employer PDP members?

-As shown in the table below, there are "drug payment stages" for your prescription drug coverage.
+As shown in the table below, there are "drug payment stages" for your prescription drug coverage under your Humana Medicare Employer PDP.
 How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.
+Keep in mind you are always responsible for the plan's monthly premium regardless of the drug payment stage.